Gender pay gap in India

+The gender pay gap in India refers to the difference in earnings between women and men in the paid workforce and the broader labour market.
+Gender differences in earnings have been documented across both the formal and informal sectors of the Indian economy.
+Women's participation in the labour market has historically been lower than men's, although the female Labour Force Participation Rate (LFPR) increased to approximately 40.0% in 2025, according to the Periodic Labour Force Survey (PLFS).

+Research has attributed the gender pay gap in India to a combination of factors, including occupational segregation, differences in labour force participation, educational access, social norms, unpaid domestic and care work, and discrimination in the labour market.
+The Global Gender Gap Report 2025 published by the World Economic Forum ranked India 131st out of 148 countries for overall gender parity, with comparatively low performance in the area of economic participation and opportunity.
+Studies have also reported gender disparities in remuneration at senior corporate levels, including among company directors and key managerial personnel.

+India ratified the Equal Remuneration Convention of the International Labour Organization in 1958.
+The convention informed the enactment of the Equal Remuneration Act, 1976, which sought to ensure equal remuneration for men and women performing the same or similar work.
+The Act was later incorporated into the Code on Wages, 2019, which prohibits discrimination on the basis of gender in matters relating to wages.

 History and contributing factors

 The female labor participation rate in India from 1901 to 1951 was between 28 and 34 percent, which is higher than the level of participation observed in 1990.
 This rate also varies from state to state.
 Regions in northern India (which have been observed to be more patriarchal) have lower participation rates for women than the states in southern India, where women have more freedom to participate in the formal economy.
 SEWA (the Self Employed Women's Association) recently found that the average wage of women workers was Rs.
 1815 while the average wage for men was Rs.
 3842.

 Some of the main factors that contribute to the existing gender pay gap in India are: